avi-spl/ps-scripts/readme.md

 Creates new local branch setup to track remote branch and checks out new local branch.

 #### gbdelete [branch_name]
 Deletes specified branch from remote and local.
+Will not work for "master" or "develop" branch.

 #### gco [branch_name]
 Checks out specified branch.